vincentcomfy/project_rock_paper_scissors/README.md

 test the function returns the correct values [done]

 Track score
-- write the pseudocode to track the score of the computer and human
+- write the pseudocode to track the score of the computer and human [done]
-- write a function that that holds variables that hold the score and initialize with 0
+- write a function that that holds variables that hold the score and initialize with 0 [done]

 Write the logic to play a single round
-- Write the pseudocode for a function that takes the returned values from computerChoice and humanChoice as arguments
+- Write the pseudocode for a function that takes the returned values from computerChoice and humanChoice as arguments [done]
-- Ensure that the input from a human accounts for any undesired variance, such as capitalization, blank values, out of range arguments etc.
+- Ensure that the input from a human accounts for any undesired variance, such as capitalization, blank values, out of range arguments etc. [done]
 - Write the logic to compare the human and computer arguments and declarea a winner.
-Have this increment playRound
+Have this increment playRound [done]

 Write the logic to play the entire game
 - Move the playRound function and score so they are declared within a playGame function that calls playRound to play 5 rounds, keeps track of the score and declares a winner at the end.